 Center for Student Diversity

 The Center for Student Diversity (CSD) provides intellectual, social, personal, and cultural enrichment programs and services that build community and foster civility.
-The center strives to create a learning community that recognizes and appreciates cultural differences, respects individual uniqueness and engages in cross-cultural dialogue and interaction.
-Moreover, the center supports multicultural student organizations and offers diversity awareness seminars, workshops and presentations, along with advocacy and consultation.
+The Center strives to create a learning community that recognizes and appreciates cultural differences, respects individual uniqueness and engages in cross-cultural dialogue and interaction.
+Moreover, the Center supports multicultural student organizations and offers diversity awareness seminars, workshops and presentations, along with advocacy and consultation.
 CSD serves all students, while paying particular attention to the needs of students of color and other under-served groups on campus.
-The purpose of the center is to develop an inclusive, supportive environment where students can attain their scholastic objectives in a seamless manner.
+The purpose of the Center is to develop an inclusive, supportive environment where students can attain their scholastic objectives in a seamless manner.

 African American Student Development Program

-African American Student Development (AASD) supports, promotes and enhances the intellectual, academic, social and personal development of African, Afro-Caribbean and African American students.
+The African American Student Development Program (AASD) supports, promotes and enhances the intellectual, academic, social and personal development of African, Afro-Caribbean and African American students.
 AASD provides programs and services that enhance the students’ overall experience at TU and increase awareness and appreciation of African, Afro-Caribbean and African American culture.
 We also assist TU in the recruitment and retention of students from these populations.

-Latinx Student Development
+Latine/x Student Development Program

-Lesbian, Gay, Bisexual, Transgender, QUEER+ (LGBTQ+) Student Development
+Lesbian, Gay, Bisexual, Transgender, QUEER+ (LGBTQ+) Student Development Program